 Wish to know which personal data we processed?
 Send an email to [email protected] with a request for access to your data.
 You will receive a response to the request within four weeks.

-Are your personal data incorrect, incomplete, irrelevant for the purposes for which they are processed or otherwise in breach of the General Data Protection Regulation (GDPR) or other legislation?
+Is your personal data incorrect, incomplete, irrelevant for the purposes for which is is processed or otherwise in breach of the General Data Protection Regulation (GDPR) or other legislation?
 Then you have the right to correction of your personal data.
 Correction means correction, addition, deletion or blocking of your personal data.
 You also have the right to object to the processing of your personal data, the right to have less data processed, the right to withdraw permission you have given and the right to data portability.
-Send your request to [email protected] You will receive a response to the request within four weeks.
+Send your request to [email protected].
+You will receive a response to the request within four weeks.
 We would also like to point out the possibility of submitting a complaint to the Dutch Data Protection Authority.

-Personal data are personal and should remain personal.
-We find it just as important as you that your personal data do not go public or are processed unlawfully.
+Personal data is personal and should remain personal.
+We find it just as important as you that your personal data does not go public or is processed unlawfully.
 We therefore apply all possible technical and organizational measures to safely handle your personal data.
 To secure your personal data we use security software such as a virus scanner and firewall and passwords for electronic systems.

 Storage personal data

-Your personal data will be deleted after 5 years.
 We do not store your personal data longer than is strictly necessary for carrying out the purposes.
-If there are legal requirements applicable to the storage, the personal data are no longer stored than required by law.
+If there are legal requirements applicable to the storage, the personal data is no longer stored than required by law.